marama09/Eyes_Disease/README.md

 ## 3. Dataset
-  The dataset is [Customer Segmentation](https://www.kaggle.com/juniorbueno/customer-k-means-hierarchical-grouping-dbscan) from Kaggle Website, it contains 8068 rows and 11 columns.
+  The dataset is [Eyes Disease](https://www.kaggle.com/andrewmvd/ocular-disease-recognition-odir5k) from Kaggle Website, it contains 8068 rows and 11 columns.
 For a better understanding of the database there is the description of a column below:
 | Variable	    | Definition |
 | ----------- | ----------- |
 | ID	   | Unique ID. |